 To the point where the resident thief of the party calls him out on this.

 It's All My Fault: In Chapter 5 of The Dragon Warrior, he sells out an ancient and very dangerous weapon to Judas, believing it was just junk.
-He then gets shocked when Judas use it on the Dark Dragon's own town.
-This is what determines him to join the gang at the end.
+He then gets shocked when Judas use it on the Dark Dragons' own town.
+This is what causes him to join the gang at the end.

 Heroic Sacrifice: Sieg and Rai/Raifel, both in-game and in Princess of The Wings.